algolia/algoliasearch-wordpress/docs/src/indexing-flow.md

 **Another example to exclude posts from the searchable_posts index where the noindex option from the Yoast SEO plugin is set to "noindex"**

+<div class="alert alert-warning">This example assumes you are using the Yoast SEO plugin for WordPress</div>

 ```php
 <?php
 /**